lebashir/data-structures/README.md

 ## Doubly Linked List

-Almost identical to Singly Linked Lists, except every node has another pointer, to the previous node;
+Almost identical to Singly Linked Lists, except every node has another pointer to the previous node;

-Doubly Linked List take up more memory than Singly Linked Lists, however they offer more flexibility
+Doubly Linked List take up more memory than Singly Linked Lists, however they offer more flexibility (faster search and )